chris-washington/vue-form/docs/guides/README.md

 ### Validation initialization

-After the Vue form is created and potentially the data being retrieved, for instance, when editing, the form needs to begin the data initialization process by setting the validators.
+After the VRx Form is created and potentially the data being retrieved, for instance, when editing, the form needs to begin the data initialization process by setting the validators.

 #### Set the validations
-Next, when initializing, the validations must be set before Vue form will validate:
+Next, when initializing, the validations must be set before VRx Form will validate:

 ```vue{30-35}
 <template>